ben-davis/notes/cs-app/Computer Systems - A Programmer's Perspective.md

 #### 3.5.5 Special Ops
-- Multiplying two 64-bit integers requires 128 bit answer.
+Multiplying two 64-bit integers requires 128 bit answer.
 - x86 has limited ability to do this
 - `imul/mul/div` can except two 64-bit operands and produces a 64-bit answer
 - `imul/imul/idiv` with one operand will full multiply with the value stored in `%rax`, storing the higher-order 64 bits in `%rdx` and the low-order 64-bits in `%rax`.G

 ### 3.6 Control
 #### 3.6.1 Condition codes
-- In addition to integer registers, the CPU maintains a set of single-bt condition code registers
-	- Describes attributes of most recent arithmetic or logical operation.
+In addition to integer registers, the CPU maintains a set of single-bit condition code registers.
+Describes attributes of most recent arithmetic or logical operation.
 The codes indicate what just happened and some attribute of it.

-- Useful condition codes:
+Useful condition codes:
 - CF: Carry flag.
 Most recent op generated a carry out of the most significant bit.
 Used to detect over-flow for unsigned operations.
 - ZF: Zero flag.
 Most recent op yielded zero.
 - SF: Sign flag.
 Most recent op yielded a negative value.
 - OF: Overflow flag.
 Most recent op caused a two's compliment overflow - either negative or positive.

-- `leaq` does not alter condition codes, as its intended to be used in address computations.
+`leaq` does not alter condition codes, as its intended to be used in address computations.
 Otherwise all modify.

-- There are instructions that only alter condition codes without modifying the registers.
+There are instructions that only alter condition codes without modifying the registers.
 - `CMP` behaves similar to SUB, except it sets the condition codes according to the differences of their two operands.
         - Set's zero flag if the two operands are equal
 - `TEST` behave similar to AND, except they modify condition codes.
 Commonly used to test if a register is negative.

 #### 3.6.2 Accessing condition codes
 3 ways to access: